jamiro24/japanese-tools/README.md

 ### How to run

-To use this tool, simply double-click on _anki-kanji-scraper.py_, in the console window that is opened, the tool will guide you through the process.
+To use this tool, simply double-click on _anki-kanji-scraper.py_.
+In the console window that is opened, the tool will guide you through the process.
 Finally, the tool outputs a file called _Output.tsv_, which is importable into Anki.

 It is also possible to add some of your own data to the output of this tool.
 This is optional.
 To use this feature,